Nullreff/redpile-old/docs/implementation.md

 ### 1 - Search

-Redpile visits every 'boundary' block in the map and calls a method to have it propagate out power.
+Redpile visits every 'boundary' block in the map and calls a function to have it propagate out power.
-That method in turn, calls more methods that spread outwards from the block.
+That function in turn, calls more functions that spread outwards from the block.
-As each of these methods run, they record any changes that should be made to the map as RUP (Redpile Update Programming) commands.
+As each of these functions run, they record any changes that should be made to the map as RUP (Redpile Update Programming) commands.

 In its current state, this step is rather inefficient in terms of searching as it hits multiple blocks twice.
 Eventually it will be replaced with [Dijkstra's algorithm](http://en.wikipedia.org/wiki/Dijkstra's_algorithm) to speed up searching.